sonalux/schaeffer21/README.md

 In order to run it, you will need nodeJS and some node modules.
 Install from https://nodejs.org/en/download/ if you haven't got it already and make sure you choose npm as the package manager during the installation.

-Then once you've got the schaeffer21 code (git clone or download), cd into the directory and run `npm install` to download the modules.
+Then once you've got the schaeffer21 code (git clone or download), open a command prompt and cd into the directory and run `npm install` to download the modules.

 If you want you can edit `server.js` to change the default port value (var PORT = '8081')